ToruNiina/lbvh/README.md

 depending on [thrust](https://thrust.github.io/).

-It can contain any object and also allows morton code overlap.
+It can contain any object and also handles morton code overlap.

-If the morton codes of objects are the same, it internally assign an AABB to the group of objects that have the same morton code and consider the AABB as a leaf node.
-It means that leaf node generally corresponds to a group of objects (in the normal case in which all the objects have different morton codes, each leaf node corresponds to one object).
+If the morton codes of objects are the same, it appends object index to the morton code and use the "extended" indices as described in the paper.

 Also, nearest neighbor query based on the following paper is supported.